 - Lost house keys and broken locks on your front door

-While home insurance providers may offer something different, you could be at an advantage if you have a standalone home emergency policy.
-Dedicated policies might provide you with more comprehensive cover than an add-on to your home insurance policy, even if you will pay a little more overall.
+While some home insurance providers may offer something different, you could be at an advantage if you have a standalone home emergency policy.
+Dedicated policies might provide you with more comprehensive coverage than an add-on to your home insurance policy, even if you will pay a little more overall.

-In the event of a flooding incident, for example, a dedicated home emergency cover product might help you get organised quicker than your home insurance.
-This might also ensure you reduce out-of-pocket expenses or avoid ending up with balances sitting on a credit card, for example, while you wait for your claim to go through.
+In the event of a flooding incident, for example, dedicated emergency home cover may help you get organised quicker than your home insurance.
+This might also ensure you reduce out-of-pocket expenses or avoid ending up with balances sitting on a credit card, for example, while you wait for your claim on your home policy to go through.
+The cost of repairing the damage can be sky-high, particularly as you'll likely need to get a registered tradesperson to help.
+The best policies will cover the cost of this.

 - Issues caused by lack of maintenance, wear and tear, and poor handiwork